mjhea0/Flask-Landing/README.md

-## Flask Landing
+## Flask-Landing

-Boilerplate project template for hosting a simple landing page to collect prelaunch emails.
+Boilerplate project template for a simple landing page to collect prelaunch emails.
+Powered by Flask. <3

 ### Quickstart